 Blending Analysis and Architecture in Courthouse Planning

-A balanced set of architectural and analytical skills are required to perform successful courthouse planning.
-Too often, the analytical side of this equation is overlooked in a profession that is dominated by architectural firms.
-In short, analysis supports architecture by quantifying the court’s space needs in a way that is credible and justifies the architectural conclusions.
+A balanced set of architectural and analytical skills is required to plan the courthouse successfully.
+Too often, the analytical side of this equation is overlooked in a profession that architectural firms dominate.
+In short, analysis supports architecture by credibly quantifying the court’s space needs and justifies the architectural conclusions.

 Here are several scenarios commonly found in courthouses that illustrate how analysis can support architectural decisions: